PatricCunha/ReactBoilerPlate/readme.md

 ## Do you need...
 **Minified** css and js? **Uglified** js? **Transpiled** jsx?
 Separate debug and release folders?
 A folder structure that kind of makes sense? **Browserified** js?
 On the fly browserfication?
 Install scripts for the ~10 npm modules required?
 Clean html?
+Auto generated stylish **JSlint**?

 Use this boilerplate project.

 ## Do you also want...
-Auto generated **JSlint**?
 Auto updating files in your browser during development?

-Well... those are coming soon™
+Well... that's coming soon™

 ## Details